dinoplane/gl_alien_renderer/README.md

 - ImGui interface
 - Tracy Profiler
 - Scene loading
+- Cloth Simulation

 ## (Fixed) Bugs:
+- Materials not loading:
+    - a result of unable to create a "buffer of textures"
+    - fix: use a texture atlas

 - Instancing not working with MultiDrawIndirect?
     - This was caused when I used a struct to contain both the visibleInstIndices and the visibleInstCount.
     - Using sizeof the struct yielded 32 bytes only. sizeof did not account for the fact that there was a vector inside of itself.